thu-ml/tianshou/tianshou/core/mcts/README.md

 Then return the new value to its parent state node.

-#### For state nodes
+#### For action nodes

-For a state node, a Q value is returned by its child action node.
+For an action node, a Q value is returned by its child state node.

 For UCT, calculate the new averaged V with Q and N. Then N pluses 1.